markojungo/music-genre-classification/README.md

 Music genre classification using Free Music Archive dataset, Pytorch, and Google Cloud Platform.

 ## Getting Started
-- Create Google Cloud Bucket to store data and training code.
+- Create Google Cloud Bucket to store data and training code using `gsutil mb gs://<bucket_name>`
 - Run `data.ipynb` once to download FMA data and utilities
 - Make sure to `pip install -r requirements.txt`
     - The `librosa` library requires `libsndfile-dev`, which can be installed with `sudo apt-get install libsndfile1-dev`